MADE is a paid partnership with Little Lake County.

-Welcome to Mompreneur Monday, where we introduce you to mom-based businesses in Lake County.
-This month it’s our pleasure to introduce you to two of our very own Mompreneur’s Jessica from Animal Quest and Rosemary from Rosie Bridges Photography.
+Welcome to MADE in Lake County!
+MADE introduces you to the people and stories behind local Lake County businesses.
+This month it’s our pleasure to introduce you to our very own Mompreneur’s Jessica from Animal Quest

-I had the pleasure of getting to know more about one of our very own Little Lake County writers Jessica Reedy, co owner of Animal Quest Exotic Animals.
+I had the pleasure of getting to know more about one of our very own Little Lake County writers Jessica Reedy, co-owner of Animal Quest Exotic Animals.
 Jessica started Animal Quest with her husband, Steve in 2011.
-Jessica and Steve have a 2 year old daughter, Ava.
+Jessica and Steve have a daughter, Ava.
 Jessica was born and raised on Vancouver Island Canada and studied Animal Training in California.
 Jessica moved to Lake County, IL with Steve where they started their business and have decided to raise their family.

 What was is like to grow up in Canada?